 - Are you available to work rotational shifts that may include evenings, weekends, and public holidays?

 This way, they cannot ignore your questions.
 If you're worried that your applicants may not be responsive to an email, you may want to try delegating someone to make short phone calls to ask these questions.

 Verify registration and licensing details.

-You don't want to go through the whole hiring process only to find out the nurse is not a licensed registered nurse, which would prohibit them from being hired.
+You don't want to go through the whole hiring process only to find out the nurse is not a licensed RN, which would prohibit them from being hired.

 You'll also want to check whether disciplinary action was taken against a nurse's license.
-Both the license and action against the license are publicly available on Nursys.com and the state database for nurse licensure.
+Information about both the license and action against the license are publicly available on Nursys.com and the state database for nurse licensure.

 Do both of these checks now, even if the candidate claims nursing licensure compliance and a clean record.
 While you can ask the RN to provide formal evidence, you may risk turning them off by asking them to spend the money and time getting it.
 It's usually better to investigate yourself.

 Conduct phone interviews.